 Haden was given a signing bonus north of $16 million.
 That is more than half of the total value of the $32 million contract that he signed.
 When the Steelers do contracts with most positions, particularly with players whom they are signing in free agency, they tend to try to keep the signing bonus to somewhere in the ballpark of 20-25 percent of the total value of the contract, which is not the norm around the rest of the league.

 In that sense, Haden’s second contract with the Steelers is certainly a departure from the norm for the front office.
-On his originally three-year, $27 million deal, he was only given a signing bonus of $5.75 million, and also had a roster bonus of $1 million in his second year of the deal.
+On his original three-year, $27 million deal, he was only given a signing bonus of $5.75 million, and also had a roster bonus of $1 million in his second year of the deal.

 Said Haden to Jacob Klinger of PennLive, speaking on the contract that he just signed, “mine is frontloaded, so I’m not trippin’”.
-Referring to other players who have signed deals with more backloaded salaries, “they’ve got to better a better agent”, he added.
+Referring to other players who have signed deals with more backloaded salaries, “they’ve got to get a better agent”, he added.
 “You’ve got to get it front-loaded”.

 That’s been easier said than done while negotiating with the Steelers, and that can certainly be argued as being a factor in their scarcity of prominent signings in free agency.
 While they are historically not the sort of team that targets the high-priced free agents, it’s easy to imagine that they have lost players of their own who wanted to receive larger signing bonuses upfront.